InhiblabCore/vue-hooks-plus/packages/hooks/README.md

 - Contains a comprehensive collection of basic Hooks
 - A wide range of application scenarios
 - Written in TypeScript with predictable static types
+- Support the on-demand load, and reduce the packing volume

 ## 📦 Install